Back to Logging guides

 To understand Fluentd, you need to visualize it as a pipeline.
 Fluentd captures logs from multiple sources at one end of the pipeline and transforms them into a standardized log event format.
 As these log events traverse through the Fluentd pipeline, they can be processed, enriched, or filtered according to your requirements.
 Finally, at the end of the pipeline, Fluentd can efficiently forward these log events to various destinations for in-depth analysis.

 To implement this concept, you can configure Fluentd by defining the log sources, transformations, and destinations in a configuration file.
-Depending on your installation, this configuration file can be found at either /etc/fluent/fluentd.conf or /etc/calyptia-fluentd/calyptia-fluentd.conf.
+When running Fluentd in Docker, this configuration file will be mounted into the container.

 The configuration file is structured using the following directives: